Blockchain in finance - from Initial Coin Offering (ICO) to Decentralized Finance (DeFi)

 The Initial Coin Offering (ICO) Boom - exposing Bitcoin to the mass for the first time

-Bitcoin and blockchain stayed as a niche phenomenon unknown to most of the general public for many years after it was born in the late 2000s.
+Bitcoin and blockchain stayed as niche phenomenon unknown to most of the general public for many years after it was born in the late 2000s.
 Even for the small group of people who have heard about it, the non-trivial technical knowledge required to access Bitcoin is a big hurdle to overcome.

-But people deep in the Bitcoin circle continued the development, including creating separate blockchains by tweaking parameters of the original Bitcoin blockchain or adding new functionalities.
+But people deep in the Bitcoin circle continued the development, including creating separate blockchains by tweaking the parameters of the original Bitcoin blockchain or adding new functionalities.
 Many try to explore different use cases with blockchain.
 One of the applications eventually exploded and attracted mass mainstream media attention is called Initial Coin Offering (ICO).

 The term ICO originates from another more familiar term Initial Public Offering (IPO).
 IPO is used by public companies to raise funds from the general public by offering them stocks or securities.
 The IPO process typically involves financial institutions as underwriters and is executed through a regulated stock exchange.

 The idea of ICO is to directly raise funding through the blockchain, removing the traditional financial underwriters and stock exchanges.
 Just like the Bitcoin blockchain has its Bitcoin, other blockchain projects can create their own native "coins".
 People also use more general terms "token" or "crypto token" to refer to the "coin" created on the blockchains.
-Regardless of which term is used, they mean the same thing - a digital representation of certain value tied to the blockchain it is issued through.
+Regardless of which term is used, they mean the same thing - a digital representation of a certain value tied to the blockchain it is issued through.
 The name "coin" emphasizes more about monetary values, while "token" can mean more general utility values.
-When an investor participates in the ICO, they receive specific crypto tokens instead of receiving stocks of a public company as in IPO.
+When an investor participates in the ICO, they receive specific crypto tokens instead of receiving stocks of a public company as in an IPO.

 As an example, Ethereum is a blockchain different from the Bitcoin blockchain.
 It raised about $2.2M through an ICO in 2014.
-The investors send in Bitcoins to the project development team and in return, they receive Ethereum blockchain's native token called Ether.
+The investors send Bitcoins to the project development team and in return, they receive the Ethereum blockchain's native token called Ether.
 Ether can be used to pay the processing fees for conducting transactions on the Ethereum network.
 Ethereum is a general-purpose blockchain and allows other developers to create various applications on it, without the need to create a new blockchain for each new application.
 Ethereum further makes it easy for each application to issue its own application-specific tokens.
 That functionality opened the gate for these applications to conduct their own ICO directly on the Ethereum network.
 That allows the application to collect investors' Ether in exchange for whatever token the application issues by itself.

 The lowered barrier of entry for teams to conduct ICOs, coupled with the vacuum of regulation unlike in the IPO case, gradually drove the ICO phenomenon to an insane level.
 At the height of the ICO frenzy, the total ICO amount reached $4B in 2017, and then another $6.3B in the first quarter of 2018 alone.
 As could be expected, a large number of low-quality projects emerged.
 Many of them managed to collect a large number of crypto funds using simply a whitepaper without any real execution plan.
 Then the tide started to change direction.
-The US Securities and Exchange Commission (SEC) also tightened rules to require tokens that resemble "securities" to be registered before its ICO could happen.
-Eventually, the ICO craze started to fade as Bitcoin entering a bear market in 2018.
+The US Securities and Exchange Commission (SEC) also tightened rules to require tokens that resemble "securities" to be registered before their ICO could happen.
+Eventually, the ICO craze started to fade as Bitcoin entered a bear market in 2018.